 I am writing to express my opposition to proposed amendments to NI 45-106 as they relate to the proposed yearly investment limits for non-accredited investors.
 I also wish to express my opposition to the proposed amendment to restrict Exempt Market Dealers (EMDs) from being able to sell securities of related Issuers.

 I am an Exempt Market investor and I have held investments in Exempt products such as the Mortgage Investment Corporation (MIC).
-I choose to invest in Exempt products because I can usually earn substantially better returns than in the public market.
+I choose to invest in Exempt products because I am tired of the volatility of the public market.